-We’ve created this Garmin Forerunner comparison so you can find out which of these high-quality Garmin GPS watches is best for you or whether you should purchase the previous range while it’s still on sale.
+We’ve created this Garmin comparison so you can find out which of these high-quality Forerunner GPS watches is best for you or whether you should purchase the previous range while it’s still on sale.

 You likely know about Garmin and their GPS running watches if you’re a runner.
 They produce the finest GPS running watches on the market and provide a broad range of running wearables to suit every category of runner and price range.

-The Garmin Forerunner 45/S, 2455/music, and 945 are the latest additions to the Forerunner range, one of the most acclaimed and dependable.
+The Garmin Forerunner 55 and 945 are the latest additions to the Forerunner range, one of the most acclaimed and dependable brands.

-The new lineup succeeds the 35-series (namely, 35, 235, 635, 935) from 2016.
-If you don’t require the latest and best, you may want to pick one of the 35 series watches before they are sold out indefinitely.
+If you don’t require the latest and best, you may want to pick one of the Forerunner 45 watches before they are sold out indefinitely.

 Integrated music, full-color onboard maps (for the 945), enhanced training, and emergency contacts are just a few of the new features in the revised Forerunner range.
 Garmin took what made the Forerunner range so popular and added even more functionality.